-Can you make these Apple Crumble Bars Keto compliant?
+Can you make these Paleo Apple Crumble Bars Keto compliant also?

 Apple is pretty high in carbs, so it isn’t really doable to create this recipe to fit perfectly in the Keto framework.
-However, if you are looking to make this lower sugar, feel free to swap out for low carb and low sugar sweeteners of choice.
+However, if you are looking to make this lower sugar and lower in carbs, feel free to swap out for low carb and low sugar sweeteners of choice.
 Below are my favorite all natural sweeteners low in sugar.

 Shop my post